Bubobubobubobubo/topos/README.md

 - `Ctrl+B`: switch between universes.
 - `Ctrl+Shift+V`: toggle Vim editor mode.

-To evaluate code, press `Ctrl+Enter` (no visible animation).
-This is true for every buffer.
-To stop a buffer from playing, comment your code or delete it.
+To evaluate code, press `Ctrl+Enter`.
+The screen will flash to indicate that the code was transmitted.
+This is true for every script, including the note script.
+To stop a script from playing, just comment your code or stop calling it!

 ## How to install locally?